abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 do that if I were you.
 These sons of the Sakyan, they are pretty special sometimes.
 Be careful.”
 The other says, “I don’t know—that’s a great target.
 I don’t think I can resist.”
-So he goes over, takes his club, and wallops Sariputta over the head.
+So he goes over, takes his club, and wallops Sāriputta over the head.
 The description is that he gives him a blow that could split a mountain.

 Sāriputta is unmoved.
 Moggallāna has seen this scene unfold.
 Sāriputta